 BRP is a spun-off offspring of aviation major Bombardier.
-It is engaged in the production of recreational vehicles such as snowmobiles, personal watercraft, all-terrain vehicles, and two-wheelers.
+It is engaged in producing recreational vehicles such as snowmobiles, personal watercraft, all-terrain vehicles, and two-wheelers.
 The stock currently has an RSI of 29.

-The company recently turned a profit in the first quarter of the year after a spell of loss-making quarters.
+The company recently turned a profit in the first quarter of the year after loss-making quarters.
 The company credits the profit to pent-up demand for outdoor recreational activities as the economy bounces back from the pandemic.
-The company reported higher wholesale revenues for both year-round and seasonal products, thus reflecting a strong retail environment.
+In addition, the company reported higher wholesale revenues for year-round and seasonal products, thus reflecting a stable retail environment.

 In Q1, the company reported a profit of C$ 244 million against revenues of C$1.8 billion and declared a dividend of 13 cents a share.
 After positively surprising investors and analysts with better than expected results, the company has raised its FY22 guidance and project profits in the region of C$700-C$750 for the year.

 The stock has recently undergone a sizeable correction; it is down 24% from its all-time-high of April.
 The stock has broken down from an ascending channel but is positioned on the 200-day moving average, where support is expected.
 This correction has taken the stock into the oversold territory at RSI 28.
 It appears that the stock will resume its uptrend if the 200-day moving average is not breached.

 Hardwoods Distribution is one of the largest wholesale distributors of architectural building products in North America.
 As a result, the company has greatly benefitted from the COVID-induced shift to work-from-home and low-interest rates that has spurred housing demand in the US and Canada.